 Across these works, two settings (called \textbf{M1} and \textbf{M2} from here onwards) of limited adaptivity have been popular.
 Both \textbf{M1, M2} provide a budget $M$ to the algorithm, determining the number of times it can update its policy.
 In \textbf{M1} \cite{ruan2021linear, hanna2023efficient}, the algorithm is required to decide upfront a sub-sequence of $M$ rounds where policy updates will occur.
-While in \textbf{M2} \cite{abbasi2011improved, ruan2021linear}), the algorithm is allowed to adaptively decide (during its course) when to update its policy. +--+++++++++++ Limited adaptivity algorithms were recently proposed for the \contextualbandit\ problem with linear reward models under the \textbf{M1} setting \cite{ruan2021linear,han2020sequential}, and optimal regret guarantees were obtained when the arm feature vectors were stochastically generated.
-Similarly, in their seminal work on linear bandits, \cite{abbasi2011improved} developed algorithms for the \textbf{M2} setting and proved optimal regret guarantees with no restrictions on the arm vectors.
-While these results provide tight regret guarantees for linear reward models, extending them to generalized linear models is quite a challenge.
-Straightforward extensions lead to sub-optimal regret with a significantly worse dependence on an instance dependent parameter $\kappa$ (See Section \ref{section:preliminaries} for definition) that captures non-linearity of the problem instance.
-In fact, to the best of our knowledge, developing optimal algorithms for the \contextualbandit\ problem with generalized linear reward models under the limited adaptivity settings \textbf{M1}, \textbf{M2}, is an open research question.
-This is the main focus of our work.
-We make the following contributions.
+While in \textbf{M2} \cite{abbasi2011improved, ruan2021linear}), the algorithm is allowed to adaptively decide (during its course) when to update its policy.